 Doing a gap analysis may save you from prosecution

-In the unfortunate event of there being an WHS incident in your workplace, SafeWork NSW may come out to investigate.
+In the unfortunate event of there being a WHS incident in your workplace, SafeWork NSW may come out to investigate.

 “When making decisions concerning prosecution of officers of corporations under the WHS Act, particular regard will be paid to the steps taken by such persons to ensure compliance by the corporation with the Act.

-• Under Section 27 of the WHS Act, an Officer (directors and CEOs) must ensure that the PCBU complies with its duties.
-These duties are non delegable duties* - meaning you cannot give them to someone else and make them be responsible for them, nor can you subcontract your duties out to an outside company and hold them responsible for them either.
-(This is different to engaging an external provider to assist you with fulfilling your duties.)
+Under Section 27 of the WHS Act, Directors and CEOs, as officers of a PCBU, must ensure that the PCBU complies with its duties.
+These duties are non-delegable duties* - meaning you cannot relinquish your duties to someone else in your company, nor can you subcontract your duties out to an outside company and hold them responsible for them either.
+(This is different from getting help through your leadership team, or engaging an external provider to assist you with fulfilling your duties.)
 See Section 14 and Section 272 of the WHS Act.
-"Delegate" means "to give to someone else."
-Non-delegable duty is not a form of strict liability.
-It is a duty or duties given in a legal instrument (such as the WHS Act or WHS Regulation) for which the assigned duty holder is 100% responsible for fulfilling.

 A review of your actions such as an Officer WHS "Due Diligence" Compliance Assessment is a valuable tool that you could use to help identify gaps in WHS compliance in your workplace and protect officers and senior managers, by taking appropriate actions to safeguard health and safety.
 Courtenell provides this service.

-Informally called a "Section 27 audit", this is where one of our WHS experts comes to your workplace and interviews the officers of your business (who are obligated under Section 27 of the WHS Act) and performs a gap analysis to compare the requirements for officers with what is being done at your workplace in accordance with those requirements.
-You may already be doing many or all of these requirements well.
+Informally called a "Section 27 audit", this is where one of our WHS experts comes to your workplace and interviews the officers of your business as to what they do and have in place to fulfills their duties under Section 27 of the Act, and then do a gap analysis.
+Your officers may already be doing many or all of these requirements well.
 If so, doing this compliance assessment may benefit the business with supporting evidence and proof of the robustness of your WHS management system, having been validated by an external professional.
 In the event of an investigation by SafeWork NSW, presenting results of a successful gap analysis may help with proving steps were taken "as far as is reasonably practicable" in the matter.

 At the end of the service, you will be given a detailed report about what was found and any recommendations on how to improve compliance.